Selling Put Options Vs Buying Stocks: Which Is Better?

 Is options trading more capital efficient than buying stocks?

 Yes.
-Even when using margin, your brokerage will require ~50% of the funds when purchasing stock, and you'll pay margin interest on the remaining 50%.
+Your online brokerage will require ~50% - 100% of the funds when purchasing stock, and you'll pay margin interest on the remaining 50% (if you're using a margin account).

 With options, you can control ~100 shares of stock with only ~15% - 20% of the capital using Regulation T margin.